-During the first months of life, it can also help a fussy baby get a good latch by calming them down and putting them in a better position.
+During the first months of life, this position can also help a fussy baby get a good latch by calming them down and putting them in a better position.

-For many parents, breastfeeding a newborn at night means waking up, walking around, and finding ways to wake up their body enough that they’ll be able to support baby health without succumbing to exhaustion and lying back down.
+For some parents, breastfeeding a newborn at night means waking up, walking around, and finding ways to wake up their body enough that they’ll be able to support baby health without succumbing to exhaustion and lying back down.

 And while this can help the breastfeeding mother feel awake enough to breastfeed their baby comfortably, it can be hard to lie back down and get back to sweet sleep after spending so much energy becoming alert.

-When using a co sleeping baby bed to remain comfortable while breastfeeding lying down, you’re able to remain in a restful state while feeding your little one.
+When using a co-sleeping baby bed to remain comfortable while breastfeeding lying down, you’re able to remain in a restful state while feeding your little one.
 Which makes it easier to get back to sleep once the time comes.

-A Big Co Sleeping Benefit: Better Nights of Rest
+A Big Co-Sleeping Benefit: Better Nights of Rest

-Though there are many co sleeping benefits to enjoy (including a boosted immune system and better bonding between you and baby), the more restful nights of sleep that both you and your baby enjoy are a big plus.
+Though there are many co-sleeping benefits to enjoy (including a boosted immune system and better bonding between you and baby), the more restful nights of sleep that both you and your baby enjoy are a big plus.

 When you sleep no more than an arm’s reach from your baby, you’re able to respond to every one of their nighttime needs — including their hunger calls — easily, and without needing to fully get out of bed to do it.

 That means you and your baby get to take advantage of all the benefits of breastfeeding, without struggling to get sweet sleep while nighttime feeding.

-That’s one of the main reasons why co sleeping and breastfeeding go together so well.
-You’re able to give your baby everything they need during the night, while also giving your body the rest and relaxation you need as a parent.
+That’s one of the main reasons why co-sleeping and breastfeeding go together so well: You’re able to give your baby everything they need during the night, while also giving your body the rest and relaxation you need as a parent.